An Abbey Theatre production

 "Welcome to my house.
 Come freely.
 Go safely; and leave something of the happiness you bring."

-The Abbey Theatre’s winter offering will see Irish playwright Sarah Hanly adapt Bram Stoker’s timeless and terrifying classic Dracula for the Abbey stage – but not as you know it.
+The first live production on the Abbey Stage since March 2020 sees Irish playwright Sarah Hanly adapt Bram Stoker’s timeless and terrifying classic Dracula for the Abbey stage – but not as you know it.

 A world premiere conceived and directed by Graham McLaren, the immersive production will be performed live by an actor, whose voice will be underscored and accompanied by a complete, binaural sound design.